 For those who want to maximise time spent outdoors, creating an outdoor living area is ideal.
 By utilising an outdoor space that can also be covered and protected when weather isn't great or when privacy is needed, you can maximise the functionality of open plan living.
 Outdoor rooms can also add significant value to a property, due to the versatility of the space and the potential for an extended floor plan.

 The example above showcases a home in Queensland that makes the most of a veranda at the front of the house.
 Using louvres, the area is provided with privacy and sun shading so the occupants can enjoy the extra space off the main bedroom year round.
 You can get more inspiration for unique outdoor rooms here.

 Looking for unique louvre and screen solutions for your design?
-Download Aurae's DWG product files to see how their solutions can work with your design.
-Download your copy here.
+Download Aurae's latest style guide to get some inspiration for modern louvre and facade design.